Homotopical inverse diagrams in categories with attributes: Properties of induced functors

 \subsection{Equivalences between diagram CwA’s}

-\begin{definition}[{\cite[p.~24]{szumilo:two-models}}] A homotopical functor $u : \J \to \I$ between homotopical categories is a \defemph{homotopy equivalence} if there is some homotopical functor $v : \I \to \J$ such that $uv$ and $vu$ are homotopic, via zigzags of natural weak equivalences, to the respective identity functors. \end{definition}
+\begin{definition}[{\jpaacite[p.~24]{szumilo:two-models}}] A homotopical functor $u \colon \J \to \I$ between homotopical categories is a \defemph{homotopy equivalence} if there is some homotopical functor $v \colon \I \to \J$ such that $uv$ and $vu$ are homotopic, via zigzags of natural weak equivalences, to the respective identity functors. \end{definition}

-The main remaining goal of this section is to show that if an ordered discrete opfibration $u : \J \to \I$ is a homotopy equivalence, then the induced map $u^* : \C^\I \to \C^\J$ is an equivalence of CwA’s (Theorem~\ref{thm:homotopy-equivalence} below).
+The main remaining goal of this section is to show that if an ordered discrete opfibration $u \colon \J \to \I$ is a homotopy equivalence, then the induced map $u^* \colon \C^\I \to \C^\J$ is an equivalence of CwA’s (Theorem~\ref{thm:homotopy-equivalence} below).
 This involves several technical difficulties, arising from two main sources: firstly, from the zigzags witnessing the homotopy equivalence, and further zigzags and grids arising from these; and secondly, from the fact that the functors appearing in these zigzags may not be discrete opfibrations, so will not act on Reedy types.
 We therefore first establish some tools for dealing with these issues.

 \begin{lemma} Let $\J$ be an ordered homotopical inverse category, and suppose $\C$ is equipped with $\Sigma$-types.
-Suppose $f : \Gamma.\AA \to \Gamma.\BB$ is a map between levelwise extensions over $\Gamma$.
+Suppose $f \colon \Gamma.\AA \to \Gamma.\BB$ is a map between levelwise extensions over $\Gamma$.
 Then $f$ can be factored as $\Gamma.\AA \to[w] \Gamma.\BB.C \to \Gamma.\BB$, where $C$ is a Reedy type over $\Gamma.\BB$ and $w$ is a levelwise equivalence. \end{lemma}